evanbleiweiss/gh-pages-source/source/_posts/2013-11-26-serverless-web-applications.markdown

  - Creating a Swarm effect, and improving performance

 Persistence remains an issue, as does caching, but I wonder what the limitations are in terms of 'web-safe' problem domains that this could not tackle.
 (Obv not anything relying on very low latency, for example)

+## Alternatives

+ - Watch database for updates to key data. recompile static pages with updated content.
+This should work for low-write, high-read scenarios
+ - Initiate database calls from client.
+Use AJAX for reading data that is likely to change.
+Do not compile into template.